5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A> Note that "IC" is the principle option.
 That means that if no other option needs to be specified you can omit the "IC"; this would do: `⎕S 0 ⍠ 1 ⊢ 'whatever'`.
 "IC" stands for "Ignore Case".
 A 1 would make a search pattern case insensitive.
 The default is 0.
 A>
 A> In this chapter we won't discuss all these options but "IC", "Mode", "DotAll", "Greedy" and "UCP".
 For the others refer to the help page of `⎕R`.

-We actually think that it would be better having `('Greedy' 0)` as the default.
-That way it would become apparent straight away what works and what doesn't.
-With "greedy" being the default it would appear to work if there is either no hit at all or only a single hit but it would not work with more than one hit.
-However, all implementations come with "greedy" being the default.

 Let's repeat our findings because this is so important: